openSUSE/suse-vscode-doc/README.md

 ## Tips

 * Always open a *workspace*, not a single file.
 A documentation workspace is a folder where the `DC-*` file resides.
-* You can view all settings specific to an extension by pressing `CTRL+SHIFT+P`, then typing the initial letters of the extension name, such as `daps`
 * Create GitHub issues if an extension is not working as expected.
     - DAPS: https://github.com/openSUSE/vscode-daps/issues
     - SUSE Vale rules: https://github.com/openSUSE/suse-vale-styleguide/issues